violet-eco/violet-eco.github.io/docs/concepts/applications.md

 ### From the store

-Applications can be downloaded and installed from the official store of LapisOS.
+Applications can be downloaded and installed from the official store of Violet.

 **For closed source applications**, the store only provides precompiled programs.